BTCapsule/serverwallet/README.md

 With soverynode, your node can become an economic node and Bitcoin Core can be your portable hot wallet.

-Soverynode is written in nodejs and html.
-Once its running, it creates a secure tunnel between your localhost and the internet with tunnelmole.
-Scan the QR code, and you will be taken to a GUI wallet of your Bitcoin Core node that makes simple RPC calls.

 ## How to install